Skater901/warcraft3-notification-bot/README.md

     implementation(libs.guice) // The main interface requires Guice }

-// I think this is optional, but probably good to include and not rely on convention sourceSets {
-    main {
-        kotlin { srcDir("src/main/kotlin") }
-        resources { srcDir("src/main/resources") }
-    }

-    test {
-        kotlin { srcDir("src/test/kotlin") }
-        resources { srcDir("src/test/resources") }
-    }
-}

-// I don't know why this is needed, will investigate.
-The build fails if you don't have it, though. tasks {
-    processResources {
-        duplicatesStrategy = DuplicatesStrategy.EXCLUDE // TODO review this
-    }
-}

 kotlin {
     explicitApi() // This is optional.
 You can also use explicitApiWarning(), or nothing.
 This setting will make it an error to not explicitly specify the visibility of your classes, methods, etc.